chomosuke/typst-preview.nvim/README.md

 - `:TypstPreviewUpdate` or `require 'typst-preview'.update()`:
   - Download the necessary binaries to `vim.fn.fnamemodify(vim.fn.stdpath 'data' .. '/typst-preview/', ':p')`.
   - This must be run before any other commands can be run.
-    - If you followed the installation instructions, your package manager should automatically run this for you.
+It is implicitly ran when calling `setup {}`.
 - `:TypstPreview`:
   - Start the preview.
 Optionally, the desired preview mode can be specified:
     `:TypstPreview document` (default) or `:TypstPreview slide` for slide mode.